 totheletterdna.com is based in Brisbane, Australia (lauched in July 2018)

-keepsakedna.org is based in the USA, it launched in June 2020, and was purchased by Intermountain Forensics (IMF) effective 1 June 2022.
+GeneticLegacies.com, based in the USA, was formerly Keepsake DNA.
+Keepsake DNA launched in June 2020, was purchased by Intermountain Forensics (IMF) effective 1 June 2022, and relaunched as Genetic Legacies on 10 December 2024.

 livingdna.com is based in England, UK